| Title: | Missing Data Imputation and Model Checking |

 Logical indicating whether to coerce each |

-arguments are the only additions to the argument list
+The columnwise and to.matrix arguments are the only additions to the argument list

-, see the Examples section for an illustration of their use.
+in sapply, see the Examples section for an illustration of their use.
 Note that

-functions such as mean
+functions such as mean only accept numeric inputs, which can produce

-errors or warnings when to.matrix = FALSE
+errors or warnings when to.matrix = FALSE.

 A list, vector, or matrix depending on the arguments